Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

-Additionally, this project was a good exercise in democratic decision making.
-The Women’s Association members had to decide who was going to be the beneficiaries of these stoves.
-They were required to lead the project by organizing themselves.
-They developed their project management skills in determining how the materials would be delivered, how the project was implemented, and why it was important.
+Additionally, these projects are a good exercise in democratic decision making.
+The Women’s Association members have to decide who is going to be the beneficiaries of these stoves.
+They are required to lead the project by organizing themselves.
+They develop their project management skills in determining how the materials are delivered, how the project is implemented, and why it was important.

 Impacts – Peru Country Program